“Children learn as they play. Most importantly, in play children learn how to learn.”

 Religious education is at the heart of our school and children in Early Years are taught RE using the 'Come and See' Catholic curriculum, alongside the rest of the school.
 The Catholic Ethos and learning of our school is also promoted throughout our Early Years curriculum.

 Our Early Years curriculum follows the statutory Early Years Framework, consisting of three prime and four specific areas of learning.

 The prime areas of learning are the foundation blocks of future learning and consist of:

 Personal, social and emotional development

-This area of learning is about emotional well-being, knowing who you are and where you fit in and feeling good about yourself.
+This area of learning is about emotional well-being, knowing who you are and where you fit in and feeling good about yourself as well as learning how to look after yourself.
 It is also about developing respect for others, social competence and a positive disposition to learn.

 Communication and language